MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/email-a-b-testing.md

 1. Select the email tile where you are running an A/B test.

 1. Scroll down to the bottom of the **Data** panel for the selected email tile.
-Here you'll see a display that shows the percentage of contacts that you sent each version to (including the winning version), how much time there is left in the test, and which design was declared the winner (provided the test has finished).
+Here you'll see a display that shows the name of the test, the percentage of contacts that you sent each version to (including the winning version), how much time there is left in the test, and which design was declared the winner (provided the test has finished).

     ![A/B test results](media/email-abtest-journey-results.png "A/B test results")